aponsero/INFOGUTWG4-TS2026-materials/Day2Material/RStudio_GitHub.md

 git config --global user.email "your_email@example.com"
 ```

 3. Authentication: GitHub no longer accepts account passwords for Git operations.
-Thus, we need to generate a Personal Access Token (PAT):
+Thus, we need to generate a Personal Access Token (PAT)

+    - Run these lines in the RStudio R Console to create and save the PAT:

 ```
 install.packages("usethis")